 Let’s take a closer look at the potential problems of laying bricks, blocks, and other masonry units in cold weather.

 Frost line depth can be a real hurdle to overcome before laying bricks.
 During the winter, ground can heave and settle which creates a very unstable surface for masonry work.
-Laying warm fresh mortar onto a frigid surface will cause thermal cracking and curing problems.
+Laying warm, fresh mortar onto a frigid surface will cause thermal cracking and curing problems.

 Mixing mortar with heated materials or admixtures improves its strength and plasticity.
 Water, sand, or both can be heated for use in mortar in cold weather.
-However, heating prepackaged materials such as cement and hydrated lime has long been a problem for brick masons.
+However, heating prepackaged materials such as cement and hydrated lime have long been a problem for brick masons.

 Mortar Curing Problems

 The primary problem with laying bricks in cold weather is the mortar.
-Cold temperatures slow the hydration of cement in mortar mix, and lengthen cement curing time.
-Bricks, and other masonry units, require fully cured mortar in order to be strong enough to continue building around them.
+Cold temperatures slow the hydration of cement in mortar mix and lengthen cement curing time.
+Bricks and other masonry units require fully cured mortar in order to be strong enough to continue building around them.
 Mortar mixed during cold weather also has lower water content, increased air content, and reduced early strength compared with those mixed during normal temperatures.

 Mortar should never freeze because it will not be weather-resistant or watertight.
 In addition, significant reductions in compressive and bond strength may occur.
 Mortar with water content over 6-8% of total volume will forcefully expand if frozen.
 Because water increases in volume when it freezes, the bond between the brick or block and the mortar can be damaged or destroyed.